Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Introduction

-\begin{remark} Theorem \ref{thm:mix} is meaningless for wandering domains whose iterates are all simply connected (Benini \textit{et al.}'s results for simply connected wandering domains, despite being stated only for entire functions, generalise to meromorphic functions).
-It is also vacuous for multiply connected wandering domains with finite eventual connectivity (see \cite{Fer21}), and so it is of most interest for infinitely connected wandering domains of meromorphic functions. \end{remark}
+\begin{remark} Benini \textit{et al.}'s results \cite[Theorem A]{BEFRS19} for simply connected wandering domains generalise to meromorphic functions as long as all iterates of the wandering domains are simply connected, and so the conclusion of Theorem \ref{thm:mix} always holds for such domains.
+Theorem \ref{thm:mix} is also vacuous for multiply connected wandering domains with finite eventual connectivity, which have their internal dynamics dictated by their eventual connectivity (see \cite[Theorem 1.1]{Fer21}), and so it is of most interest for infinitely connected wandering domains of meromorphic functions. \end{remark}

-Theorem \ref{thm:mix} shows that, even in a more general setting, the internal dynamics of wandering domains exhibit ``uniformity'': if something happens (relative to a base point) in a non-empty open set, then it happens in all of $U$.
+Theorem \ref{thm:mix} shows that, even in the multiply connected setting, the internal dynamics of wandering domains exhibit ``uniformity'': if something happens relative to a base point in a non-empty open set, then it happens in all of $U$.

-As an application of Theorem \ref{thm:mix}, we construct a new example: an infinitely connected wandering domain in which all points are semi-contracting.
-A simply connected such domain was first constructed by Benini \textit{et al.} using approximation theory; \cite[Theorem 1.1]{Fer21} tells us that, if a semi-contracting orbit of multiply connected wandering domains is to be found, it must be infinitely connected.
+As an application of Theorem \ref{thm:mix}, we construct a new type of example: a meromorphic function with an infinitely connected semi-contracting wandering domain.
+A simply connected example of such a domain, the first of its kind, was constructed by Benini \textit{et al.} using approximation theory; \cite[Theorem 1.1]{Fer21} tells us that, if a semi-contracting orbit of multiply connected wandering domains is to be found, it must be infinitely connected.
 With that in mind, in Section \ref{sec:example} we modify \cite[Example 2]{BEFRS19} via quasiconformal surgery to prove the following.

-\begin{theorem} There exists a meromorphic function $f$ with an infinitely connected wandering domain $U$ with a non-empty open subset $V$ such that, for $z_0\in V$, $U$ is semi-contracting relative to $z_0$. \end{theorem}
+\begin{theorem} There exists a meromorphic function $f$ with an infinitely connected wandering domain $V$ and a non-empty open subset $V'\subset V$ such that, for $z_0\in V'$, $V$ is semi-contracting relative to $z_0$. \end{theorem}